7RU7H/Archive/Security-Disciplines/Physical-Security/Physical-Security.md

 ## Terminology

+[[Locksmith-Terminology]] is a mirror referenced in the introductory section, but below are terminology to be

+- Lock Type
 	- Dead Bolt bolt protrudes into the frame of the door preventing it from opening
+- Lock Anatomy
+	- Actuator allows locking lugs to retract when the core is turned
+	- Ball Bearings are non-shimmable elements for padlocks used to keep a shackle in place
+	- Cylinder
+	- Driver pin are top half of a pin stack and have Teeth (see Teeth)
+	- Key Pins are located on the bottom half of a pin stack
+	- Shackle
+	- Shear Line is the interface between the two pins (Key and Driver) in a pin stack
+	- Spring
+	- Teeth (pointy bits on the Driver Pins)
+- Techniques
 	- Raking

 ## Padlocks